Overview of a Doubtful Sound Overnight Cruise with Fiordland Cruises

 Conditions allowing, the skipper will select locations for fishing, and placing “pots” to capture Fiordland Lobster.
 Cruises may include a visit to the entrance of Doubtful Sound where, you may visit the Shelter Islands, home to a colony of Southern Fur Seals.

 The Ship awakes, and after a light breakfast we have a leisurely cruise back towards Deep Cove and from there end the journey with a trip back across the Wilmot Pass and Lake Manapouri.
-We arrive in Te Anau around noon.
+We arrive in Te Anau just after noon.

 Book now, as space is limited to just 5 Private Cabins each night we recommend you book early to secure your cruise and avoid disappointment.
 To book your overnight cruise on Doubtful Sound – please phone, email or click here to visit our secure online booking engine to check availability and reserve your cruise.
 Simply use the calendar to select the date you wish to depart on your cruise or to check availability for your preferred dates.